ai-cam/ai-cam.github.io/_calls/ai-for-teaching.md

       topics.
 We welcome other questions grounded in a real teaching or learning challenge.
   - question: Who can apply?
-    answer: "The call is open to everyone who shapes teaching and learning: academics who teach, Directors of Studies, supervisors and examiners, as well as education managers and course administrators who design the educational experience.
+    answer: "The call is open to everyone who shapes teaching and learning at the University of Cambridge: academics who teach, Directors of Studies, supervisors and examiners, as well as education managers and course administrators who design the educational experience.
 We welcome teams that bring these roles together."
   - question: Do I need technical or AI expertise?
     answer: No. What matters is a clear educational question and a willingness to learn.
 If you anticipate that your project will require significant